Matt-Conrad/CXR_View_Classification/README.md

  #### Building from source
  The source code for this implementation can be found at *CXR_View_Classification/Cpp/CXR_classify* and the design of this source code is outlined in the *UML* sibling file to source code file.
 To build this code, you must have QMake installed.
 I used Qt Creator to facilitate the build process.
 There is a *pro* file in the source code and if you run build in Qt Creator, it should build the executable in a build folder with supporting files.

+ #### Running the file
+ Run cppSetup.sh before you run the provided build.

  ### Combined Implementation

  #### Building the shared libraries from C++ source